gitfrid/CzechFOI-DRATE-NOBIAS/README.md

 But rather:

-> **“What is the hazard rate during vaccinated periods compared to unvaccinated periods?”**
+> **“What is the hazard rate during vaccinated periods compared to unvaccinated periods”**

 This is **fair** because: